tobyhodges/fair-research-software/learners/setup.md

 The installation instructions for these tools are below.

-### Command Line Tool
+### Command Line Terminal
-You will need a command line tool (also referred to as a terminal or a shell) in order to run Python scripts, various commands that interact with your filesystem and use Git.
+You will need a command line terminal (also referred to as a shell) in order to run Python scripts and various command like tools (such as Git and tools that interact with your filesystem).

 #### Windows

 Windows users *will have to* install **Git Bash** (which is included in [Git For Windows package](https://gitforwindows.org/)).
-This will install the Bash command line tool emulation and Git command line tool together (which will behave in the same way as in Linux environments).
+This will install the Bash command line terminal emulation and Git command line tool together (which will behave in the same way as in Linux environments).

-Note that the use of Windows command line tools **Powershell** or `cmd` is not suitable for the course.
+Note that the use of Windows command line terminals **Powershell** or `cmd` is not suitable for the course.
 We also advise against using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) for this course as we do not provide instructions for troubleshooting any potential issues between WSL and Visual Studio Code (VS Code).